Chicago City Markets Provide Access to Fresh Produce, Chicago-Made Products, Rare Finds and More

 Christine Carrino email@example.com, 312.744.0573

-The City of Chicago-managed markets opening in May are the Daley Plaza Farmers Market at 50 W. Washington St. opening on Thursday, May 9; the Division Street Farmers Market at Division St. and Dearborn Pkwy. opening on Saturday, May 11; and the Federal Plaza Farmers Market at Adams St. and Dearborn Pkwy. opening on Tuesday, May 14.
-Most community markets open in June and July.
+The City of Chicago-managed markets opening in May are the Daley Plaza Farmers Market at 50 W. Washington St. opening on Thursday, May 11; the Division Street Farmers Market at Division St. and Dearborn Pkwy. opening on Saturday, May 13 and the Federal Plaza Farmers Market at Adams St. and Dearborn Pkwy. opening on Tuesday, May 16.
+Most community markets open in June.
 Maxwell Street Market operates year-round on Sundays.

-The Chicago City Markets are produced by the Chicago Department of Cultural Affairs and Special Events and sponsored in part by Chicago Transit Authority (CTA), Chicago Tribune and COUNTRY Financial®.
+The Chicago City Markets presented by COUNTRY Financial® are produced by the Chicago Department of Cultural Affairs and Special Events and sponsored in part by 93XRT, CBS 2 Chicago, WLS 890 AM & 94.7FM, Chicago Transit Authority (CTA) and the Chicago Tribune.

 Maxwell Street Market